lessw2020/Ranger21/README.md

 Thus, Ranger21 (as in 2021) is a rewrite with multiple new additions reflective of some of the most impressive papers this past year.
 The focus for Ranger21 is that these internals will be parameterized, and where possible, automated, so that you can easily test and leverage some of the newest concepts in AI training, to optimize the optimizer on your respective dataset.

 ### Ranger21 Status:</br>
+<b> April 10 - madgrad core engine integrated </b> Madgrad has been added in a way that you will be able to select to use MadGrad or Adam as the core 'engine' for the optimizer.
+Still testing things and then will update code here.
+The idea is that you'll be able to simply toggle which opt engine to use, as well as the various enhancements (warmup, stable weight decay, gradient_centralization) and thus quickly find the best optimization setup for your specific dataset.

+One item - the startin lr for madgrad is very different (much higher) than with Adam....have done some testing with automated LR scheduling (HyperExplorer and ABEL), but that will be added later if it's successful.
+But if you simply plug your usual Adam LR's into Madgrad you won't be impressed :)

+Note that AdamP projection was also tested as an option, but impact was minimal so will not be adding it atm.

 <b>April 6 - Ranger21 alpha ready</b> - automatic warmup added.
 Seeing impressive results with only 3 features implemented.  </br>Stable weight decay + GC + automated linear warmup seem to sync very nicely.
 Thus if you are feeling adventorous, Ranger21 is basically alpha usable.
 Recommend you use the default warmup (automatic by default), but test lr and weight decay.
 </br>